Nelson Chamisa: Political beliefs

 Chamisa has been characterized as a Christian social conservative and an economic progressive.

 Stance on Israel

 During the run-up to the 2018 elections, Nelson Chamisa embarked on a tour of Israel.
 His spokesperson and office refused to share the reasons of the visit, saying "It was a private visit, which was undertaken by the president and we expect him in the country anytime from now".
-Upon his return, he declared that should he win, Zimbabwe would open an embassy in Israel, a decisions which was criticised by the Supreme Council of Islamic Affairs of Zimbabwe.
+Upon his return, he declared that should he win, Zimbabwe would open an embassy in Israel, a decision which was criticised by the Supreme Council of Islamic Affairs of Zimbabwe.

 Stance on homosexuality

 Speaking on the legacy of Robert Mugabe in an interview with the Zimbabwe Broadcasting Corporation, Chamisa said Mugabe's views on homosexuality were positive, saying, "We must be able to respect what God ordained and how we are created as a people, there are a male and a female, there are Adam and Eve, not Adam and Steve".

 In 2018, responding to a tweet inquiring about his position on LGBT issues in general, Chamisa replied "God created Adam and Eve not Adam and Steve.
 I thank God for the template!"